 A call for expression of interest to join a sub-group of the Industry Advisory Group was published on 20 July 2023.
 The aim of the sub-group is to gather feedback on AggregateEU from gas-consuming industries procuring gas for their own use, and associations such as gas consumers.

 Transparency and information exchange

-Article 3 of the Council Regulation (EU) 2022/2576 provides the Commission with the possibility of issuing recommendations on how to better coordinate purchases of gas in the EU.
+Article 3 of Regulation (EU) 2022/2576 provides the Commission with the possibility of issuing recommendations on how to better coordinate purchases of gas in the EU.
 These recommendations can propose measures to avoid a potential negative impact of gas purchases by companies and authorities on joint purchasing of gas and on security of supply, energy solidarity and the internal market.

 The basis for these recommendations is the notification of companies or authorities of EU countries about the intention to launch a tender to purchase gas or conclude negotiations with natural gas producers or suppliers from third countries on the purchase of gas of a volume above 5 TWh/year.